iamjammie/hunt-sage/README.md

 ## 📄 License

-All **original content** in this repository is © 2025 Ashok Kumar – All Rights Reserved.
+All **original content** in this repository is © 2025 iamjammie – All Rights Reserved.
 Educational use permitted with proper attribution.

 👉 If you'd like, I can switch to MIT License for open-source adoption.